TrellixVulnTeam/swahilipython_SCMU/Doc/library/site.rst

 .. index:: module: sitecustomize

-After these path manipulations, an attempt is made to import a module named :mod:`sitecustomize`, which can perform arbitrary site-specific customizations.
+After these path manipulations, an attempt is made to agiza a module named :mod:`sitecustomize`, which can perform arbitrary site-specific customizations.
 It is typically created by a system administrator in the site-packages directory.
-If this import fails with an :exc:`ImportError` or its subclass exception, and the exception's :attr:`name` attribute equals to ``'sitecustomize'``, it is silently ignored.
-If Python is started without output streams available, as with :file:`pythonw.exe` on Windows (which is used by default to start IDLE), attempted output from :mod:`sitecustomize` is ignored.
+If this agiza fails with an :exc:`ImportError` or its subclass exception, and the exception's :attr:`name` attribute equals to ``'sitecustomize'``, it is silently ignored.
+If Python is started without output streams available, as with :file:`pythonw.exe` on Windows (which is used by default to start IDLE), attempted output kutoka :mod:`sitecustomize` is ignored.
 Any other exception causes a silent and perhaps mysterious failure of the process.

 .. index:: module: usercustomize

-After this, an attempt is made to import a module named :mod:`usercustomize`, which can perform arbitrary user-specific customizations, if :data:`ENABLE_USER_SITE` is true.
+After this, an attempt is made to agiza a module named :mod:`usercustomize`, which can perform arbitrary user-specific customizations, if :data:`ENABLE_USER_SITE` is true.
 This file is intended to be created in the user site-packages directory (see below), which is part of ``sys.path`` unless disabled by :option:`-s`.
-If this import fails with an :exc:`ImportError` or its subclass exception, and the exception's :attr:`name` attribute equals to ``'usercustomize'``, it is silently ignored.
+If this agiza fails with an :exc:`ImportError` or its subkundi exception, and the exception's :attr:`name` attribute equals to ``'usercustomize'``, it is silently ignored.

-Note that for some non-Unix systems, ``sys.prefix`` and ``sys.exec_prefix`` are empty, and the path manipulations are skipped; however the import of :mod:`sitecustomize` and :mod:`usercustomize` is still attempted.
+Note that for some non-Unix systems, ``sys.prefix`` and ``sys.exec_prefix`` are empty, and the path manipulations are skipped; however the agiza of :mod:`sitecustomize` and :mod:`usercustomize` is still attempted.